maulik-modi22/aws-rds-sql/README.md

 ## Purpose ##
-Provide an accelerator/quickstart/guidance/SoP/confidence to adopt AWS RDS for SQL in the context of Maximo Application Suite.
+Provide an accelerator/quickstart/guidance/SoP/confidence to adopt AWS RDS for SQL as a supportable relational database provider for MAS Manage+ Health and related industry solutions, add ons.

 ## Design goals/Requirements ##
 - [x] One click deployment and Rollback using Declarative Infrastructure